Mireuksa

-The legend of the creation of Mireuksa is told in the Samgungnyusa.
+The legend of the creation of Mireuksa is told in the Samguk yusa.
 King Mu and his queen were said to have seen a vision of Maitreya at a pond on Yonghwasan.
 The King promptly had the pond drained to establish the Mireuksa temple complex.
 The nine-storey wooden pagoda that once stood in the center of the complex is said to have been the work of Baekje master craftsman Abiji.

 Designated South Korean Historic Site No. 150, Mireuksa has been partially restored and now includes a museum.

-On June 20, 2018 the second restoration of the Mireuksa pagoda was completed.
+On 20 June 2018, the second restoration of the Mireuksa pagoda was completed.

 Layout

 The complex included a central wooden pagoda flanked by two stone pagodas.
 A causeway seems to have led to the outer entrance of the walled complex.
 Mireuksa temple had a unique arrangement of three pagodas erected in a straight line going from east to west, each with a hall to its north.
 Each pagoda and hall appear to have been surrounded by covered corridors, giving the appearance of three separate temples of a style known as "one Hall-one Pagoda."

 The pagoda at the center was found to have been made of wood, while the other two were made of stone.
 The sites of a large main hall and a middle gate were unearthed to the north and south of the wooden pagoda.